RealismusModding/realismusmodding.github.io/mods/seasons19/manual/gameplay/index.md

 ### Immersive ambient sound system

 Seasons replaces the wind and rain sounds of the basegame with a new system.
-This new system ties in tightly with the visuals: it is possible to hear how fast the wind is blowing or how heavy it rains or hails.
+This ties in tightly with the visuals: it is possible to hear how fast the wind is blowing, or how heavy it rains or hails.

-A large set of sounds is being mixed in real time to create the desired effects both inside a vehicle and outside a vehicle.
+A large set of sounds is being mixed in real time to create the desired effects both inside and outside a vehicle.

-A new set of flags is added to the map sound system to allow for quiet birds in the winter.
+A new set of flags was added to the map sound system to allow for quiet birds in the winter.

 {% include big_image.html title="A vehicle that needs repair and a repaint" url="/assets/img/blog/whatsnew19/repair.jpg" %}